Home Lifestyle Entertainment Found in translation

 That’s amazing to me really that there’s a community now, an international community that show a lot of interest in the Irish language.

-“I’m looking forward to it,” Róisín told The Irish World of the upcoming gig.
+“I’m looking forward to it,” Róisín told The Irish World of the gig.
 “I have some family over there.
 My grandfather was living in Manchester for a while but I never really got to go see it properly so I’m really looking forward to it.”

 Róisín and IMLÉ began working and writing together in 2019 and 2023 has already been a busy year for them.
 They have been writing and recording an EP together but as well as that have found time for live performances in Ireland and abroad.